urris-dev/BoBoo/backend/doc.md

 - **Parameters:** JSON object of GoogleUser class.
 - **Response:**
   - Response with status code 200
-  - Adds access and refresh tokens to Cookie files
+  - Adds access and refresh tokens to Cookie files or
+  - HTTPException with status code 401

 #### Register not confirmed user
 - **Method:** POST